Skip to main content

 Benefits:

-- 2x memory reduction for activations
+- 2x memory reduction for activations and model weights

-- Faster matrix multiplications on modern GPUs
+- 2-8x faster matrix multiplications on Tensor Core GPUs

-- Minimal accuracy loss with proper scaling
+- Minimal accuracy loss with proper gradient scaling

 Key components: